Cohesity DataProtect With Wasabi

 Log into your Wasabi Console and create an Object Lock enabled bucket as specified in the Object Locking KB article.

-In the bucket settings be sure to not turn on Default Object Retention as the OL settings will be configured in Cohesity Protection Policy.
+In the bucket settings, be sure not to turn on Default Object Retention, as the OL settings will be configured in Cohesity Protection Policy.

-On the Cohesity web portal click on “Infrastructure” and then click on “External Targets”.
+On the Cohesity web portal, click on “Infrastructure” and then click on “External Targets”.

 Click on “Add External Target”.

-Select “Archival and then from the Storage Type drop down menu select “S3 Compatible”.
+Select “Archival and then from the Storage Type drop-down menu select “S3 Compatible”.

-Choose “Regular” from the Storage Class drop down.
+Choose “Regular” from the Storage Class drop-down.

 Fill in the following information:

-• Bucket Name - Your OL enabled Bucket
+• Bucket Name - Your OL-enabled Bucket

 • Access Key ID - Your Wasabi Access Key